Crenicichla: Distribution and ecology

 The genus Crenicichla is native to freshwater in tropical and subtropical South America east of the Andes, ranging from Trinidad and the Guiana Shield (including Orinoco), through the Amazon and Río de la Plata Basins, south as far as Río Negro in Argentina.
 Although widespread as a group, the individual species are often restricted to a single river or river basin.
 They are found in a wide range of habitats, including rivers, streams, pools and lakes; some species are rheophilic.

 The vast majority of pike cichlids are predatory and feed on fish, insects, and other small animals.
 They usually place themselves where they can stay undetected by the prey, like close to a sunken tree stem or behind a rock.
 This behavior, as well as the correspondingly adapted shape, which resembles that the unrelated pikes (Esocidae) of the Holarctic, gives the pike cichlids their common name.
 An exception is C. tapii, which is similar in general appearance to other pike cichlids, but unusual for being gregarious and feeding on periphyton.

 Species

-There are currently around 93 recognized species in this genus:
+There are currently 45 recognized species in this genus: